Coalición Floresta Logo Coalición Floresta Search Buscar

 • "El Concejo Municipal es el único órgano competente para conocer y resolver solicitudes de disponibilidades de agua de cuatro o más pajas.
 Queda absolutamente prohibido para la administración otorgar más de tres disponibilidades de agua."

-"The Municipal Council is the sole competent body to hear and resolve requests for water availability of four or more taps.
-The administration is absolutely prohibited from granting more than three water availabilities."
+"The Municipal Council is the sole body competent to hear and decide requests for water connections of four or more.
+The administration is absolutely prohibited from granting more than three water connections."

 Artículo 6